Ricardicus/keyboard-synth/README.md

 ./keyboard
 ```

-Now you can press the keys a, s, d, f, g, h, j, k, l to make some sound.
+Now you can press the keys on the a -> l and z -> , keys.
+Sharp notes: w, e, t, y, u.
-But this is just the beginning.
-I want to add so that you can change octave and
-have multiple rows also.
+Change octaves with o (down) and p (up).

 # Dependencies